mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 In this part, we'll look at:

 <<
-- what makes a good name
+- what makes a good name - what it is vs what it does/where to use it
 - of styles
+  - OutlineButton
+  - LargeLabel
+  - MediumLabel
+  - SmallLabel
 - of types
+  - RowOfButtons
 - creating semantically meaningful types to represent our styles
   - by hand
   - with nuget package